Rana-Alngashy/Traffic-Accident-Severity-Prediction-Model/README.md

 ## Conclusion

 This project aims to apply data mining techniques to real-world traffic accident data.
 By identifying patterns and predicting accident severity, we can contribute to enhancing road safety, optimizing emergency responses, and ultimately improving transportation systems.

+## Acknowledgements

+This project is based on code originally developed by Ralshatiri (found at https://github.com/Ralshatiri/Data-mining-project) and has been modified to suit the specific requirements of this project.